UI Design Testing Tools I Use All The Time

 Testing Time does not just help me with recruitment.
 It also provides tools for screening potential candidates, managing their tests, and paying them afterwards.

-Gather Data with Microsoft Clarity
+Gather Data With Microsoft Clarity

 Once my new design is finally launched, my attention shifts to monitoring and improving those designs.
 I do this by watching how site visitors are behaving and identifying any issues they are encountering.
 The two tools I use to identify and diagnose problems with a site are heat map monitoring and session recorders.